Digital-Identity-Labs/smee_view/README.md

 ## Disclaimer

-Smee is not endorsed by The Shibboleth Foundation or any of the NREN's described within.
+SmeeView is not endorsed by The Shibboleth Foundation or any other organisation described in these docs.
 The API will definitely change considerably in the first few releases after 0.1.0 - it is not stable!